 On March 6, 2023, Subrogation Holdings entered into a credit agreement ("Initial Credit Agreement") with HPH, pursuant to which HPH funded an initial \$10 million in proceeds to Subrogation Holdings.
-On March 29, 2023, the Initial Credit Agreement was fully amended and restated (the "Working Capital Credit Facility"), providing for funding of up to \$80 million (with a 40% original issue discount), consisting of a Term Loan A commitment to fund up to \$30 million (in multiple installments) in proceeds and a Term Loan B Commitment to fund up to \$18 million (in multiple installments) in proceeds and a Term Loan B Commitment to fund up to \$18 million (in multiple installments) in proceeds.
+On March 29, 2023, the Initial Credit Agreement was fully amended and restated (the "Working Capital Credit Facility"), providing for funding of up to \$80 million (with a 40% original issue discount), consisting of a Term Loan A commitment to fund up to \$30 million (in multiple installments) in proceeds and a Term Loan B Commitment to fund up to \$18 million (in multiple installments) in proceeds.
 On March 29, 2023, an additional \$5 million was disbursed to Subrogation Holdings under the Term Loan A. On May 11, 2023 and June 13, 2023, HPH notified us that it would not disburse additional funds under the Working Capital Credit Facility until the Company satisfied certain funding conditions, including the filing of our annual report on Form 10-K for the period ending December 31, 2022 (the "2022 Form 10-K"), which was filed on July 27, 2023.
-The parties subsequently agreed that \$5.5 million will be funded under Term Loan A in accordance with the terms of the Working Capital Credit Facility subsequent to the filing of our 2022 Form 10-K and receipt of funding of \$20.5 million.
+The parties subsequently agreed that \$5.5 million will be funded under Term Loan A in accordance with the terms of the Working Capital Credit Facility subsequent to the filing of our 2022 Form 10-K and receipt of funding notices, deeming funding conditions satisfied or waived.
+Following such funding, the Term Loan A commitment was terminated, with total funding of \$20.5 million.
 The parties agreed to increase the Term Loan B commitment from \$18 million to \$27.5 million, which was funded in multiple installments and in accordance with the terms of the Working Capital Credit Facility.
-On August 4, 2023, the Company received \$2.25 million of funding on August 30, 2023, and Subrogation Holdings received \$4.5 million on November 13, 2023 and \$4.5 million on January 25, 2024.
+On August 4, 2023, the Company received funding amounting to \$5.5 million from Term Loan A and \$2.25 million installment under Term Loan B. Under Term Loan B, the Company received \$2.25 million of funding on August 30, 2023, and Subrogation Holdings received \$4.5 million on November 13, 2023 and \$4.5 million on January 25, 2024.